huggingface/blog/diffusers-turns-1.md

 Diffusion models are known to be time-intensive because of their iterative steps.
 With OpenAI’s [Consistency Models](https://huggingface.co/papers/2303.01469), the image generation process is significantly faster.
 Generating a single 256x256 resolution image only takes 3/4 of a second on a modern CPU!
 You can try this out in 🤗 Diffusers with the [`ConsistencyModelPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/consistency_models).

-On top of speedier diffusion models, we also offer many optimization techniques for faster inference like PyTorch 2.0’s `scaled_dot_product_attention()` (SDPA), `torch.compile()`, sliced attention, feed-forward chunking, VAE tiling, CPU and model offloading, and more.
-These optimizations save memory, which translates to faster inference and allow you to run inference on consumer GPUs.
-We also support working with specific hardware or formats like ONNX, Apple’s CoreML and M1/M2 devices.
-When you distribute a model with 🤗 Diffusers, all of these optimizations are immediately supported.
+On top of speedier diffusion models, we also offer many optimization techniques for faster inference like [PyTorch 2.0’s `scaled_dot_product_attention()` (SDPA) and `torch.compile()`](https://pytorch.org/blog/accelerated-diffusers-pt-20), sliced attention, feed-forward chunking, VAE tiling, CPU and model offloading, and more.
+These optimizations save memory, which translates to faster generation, and allow you to run inference on consumer GPUs.
+When you distribute a model with 🤗 Diffusers, all of these optimizations are immediately supported!

+In addition to that, we also support specific hardware and formats like ONNX, the `mps` PyTorch device for Apple Silicon computers, Core ML, and others.

 To learn more about how we optimize inference with 🤗 Diffusers, check out the [docs](https://huggingface.co/docs/diffusers/optimization/opt_overview)!